jimmybanta/LLM-from-scratch/dev-journal.md

     - Punctuation/special characters

 Wrote train function - it works decently well on the LimaRP dataset - I think it will need to be optimized for a larger dataset (or I'll just let it run for a while).

+Added functions to write the vocab to a json file, and read it from a json file.

+I'm sorting the vocab alphbetically - hoping that'll make it easier to access, as I could use binary search to encode.